 This page contains up to date information about the coronavirus in New York, also known as COVID-19.
-Currently, there is a travel warning for the United States for tourists and a travel ban to New York from European countries.
-There’s no end date for this ban known yet.
+From the beginning of November, you can fly to New York again if you are vaccinated!
 This page is updated daily, so as soon as this situation changes, you’ll read it here.
 Which sights in New York are open and what are the possible adjustments?
 Below you’ll find an overview of the current situation in New York.

-The vaccination process in New York is well underway.
-The COVID-19 vaccine is available to all New York residents of 12 years and older.
-As of April 10th, 2021 asymptomatic travellers entering New York from another country are no longer required to quarantine and get tested after arrival, although quarantine is still recommended for all travellers who are not fully vaccinated or have not recovered from COVID-19 during the previous 3 months.
-The travel ban to New York from European countries is still in place, but people who are allowed to travel now don’t need to quarantine anymore and don’t have to get tested again in New York.
-In order to board airplanes heading to the US, a negative test is still needed.
+Travellers without symptoms entering New York from another country are no longer required to quarantine and get tested after arrival, although quarantine is still recommended for all travellers who are not fully vaccinated or have not recovered from COVID-19 during the previous 3 months.
+The travel ban to New York from European countries is still in place until the beginning of November, but people who are allowed to travel now don’t need to quarantine anymore and don’t have to get tested again in New York.
+In order to board aeroplanes heading to the US, a negative test is still needed.